vinixnan/java-reinforcement-learning/README.md

 ### Select Action

-At each time step, a action can be selected by the agent, by calling:
+At each time step, an action can be selected by the agent, by calling:

 ```java
 int actionId = agent.selectAction().getIndex();
 ```

-If you want to limits the number of possible action at each states (say the problem restrict the actions avaliable at different state), then call:
+If you want to limit the number of possible action at each state (say the problem restrict the actions avaliable at different state), then call:

 ```java
 Set<Integer> actionsAvailableAtCurrentState = world.getActionsAvailable(agent);